louisnguyenn/CIS-2250/README.md

-# 📊 Job Vacancies in Canada: Data Analysis Project
+# CIS2250 Term Project - Winter 2025: Job Vacancies in Canada Data Analysis Project

 This project focuses on analyzing job vacancy trends across Canada by processing datasets from Statistics Caanda and Government of Ontario.
 Using Python's data manipulation and visualization libraries, the goal is to uncover meaningful insights into employment demand across provinces.